spamegg1/modern-systems-scala-native/README.md

 val strLen = string.strlen(stringPtr) // calculate length of string to be copied val destStr = stdlib.malloc(strLen + 1.toUSize) // alloc 1 more
-string.strncpy(destStr, stringPtr, strLen) // copy JUST the string, not \0 destStr(strLen.toUSize) = 0.toByte // manually null-terminate the new copy
+string.strncpy(destStr, stringPtr, strLen) // copy JUST the string, not \0 destStr(strLen) = 0.toByte // manually null-terminate the new copy
 ```

 or we can simply copy the string, including the null-terminator: